Phuket Travel Guide

 7. Rent a bike

 Renting either a bike or motorbike gives you the freedom to explore Phuket.
 Find your way to Laem Singh Beach, a more secluded and laid-back spot with some great snorkeling opportunities.
-Just be careful as biking in Phuket can be a little dangerous as traffic is hectic at times.
-You can expect to pay about 250 THB a day for a basic motorbike.
-If you’d rather do a guided half-day bike tour, expect to pay around 1,800 THB.
+Just be careful because biking in Phuket can be a little dangerous as traffic is hectic at times.
+It’s fairly inexpensive to rent a basic motorbike for the day.
+There are also guided half-day bike tours if you’d like someone to show you around.

 8. Explore Sirinat National Park

 This national park was founded in the early 1980s and consists of three beach areas along the northwest coast of Phuket.
 It includes the beaches Nai Yang, Sai Kaew, and Mai Khao, as well as the mangrove forest where saltwater and freshwater mix.
 This is a good place for camping too if you enjoy the outdoors.
 During the spring, endangered Leatherback Turtles come here to lay their eggs.
-Park entrance costs 200 THB.
-The park is closed between June 1st-July 31st.
+The park is closed between June 1st and July 31st.

 9. Check out the Phuket Mining Museum